rcgsmith/Drop-seq-multimapping/README.md

 * Read 1:
 * Read 2:

-The extended pipeline output is found in `Testing/Testing_Output` for alignment against the mm10 genome (meta data from Macosko et al, GSE63472 https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE63472) and STAR v
+The extended pipeline output is found in `Testing/Testing_Output` for alignment against the mm10 genome using STAR v2.5.2b.
+The mm10 genome index was built using meta data from Macosko et al, GSE63472 https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE63472.